Degen DE29/Kaito KA29 AM/FM/SW w/MP3 Record/Play

 Accessories: carrying strap, USB cable, English manual (printed)

 As An MP3/WAV Audio Player the KA29/DE29 performed well overall.
 You can use either a Micro-SD card (up to 32 GB) which disappears into the bottom of the radio or a USB Flash Drive which plugs into the top.
 I listened to music and Old Time Radio shows and found the various equalizer settings were very helpful in getting the best sound out of them – this little unit puts out a lot of audio for its size.
 As I said earlier I also appreciated the ability to scan forward and backward within a track which none of my other MP3 players do.
 Navigation was similar to most such players with Folder, File Number and Title readouts, but I would call the user interface tricky to navigate.
 There is a learning curve for finding specific folders and files which requires sitting down with the owner’s manual and figuring out the key sequences you need to get where you want to be.
 The manual is also sometimes a bit vague about certain operations and even after figuring it was sometimes difficult.
+In my case I had several folders containing hundreds of files and it was sometimes very difficult getting to specific folders.
+I recommend using a smaller Micro-SD card or USB stick with fewer folders or only one group of files as it is very easy to select individual tracks but harder to navigate among several folders.
 This is not that unusual…the various MP3 recorder/players I have tried are more similar than different in this regard.
 Just be prepared to take some time before you feel at home with all of the functions dealing with file navigation.

 As A Recorder the KA29 proved capable enough and is easy to master.
 Unfortunately, although the radio has the usual clock and alarm functions there is no automatic timer recording…you have to initiate recording manually, a sad omission.
 On a more positive note the recorded sound quality was good enough that through the radio’s own speaker the recordings sounded pretty much live the live broadcasts which is good.
 I didn’t check the files on a wide range playback system to listen for flaws as I don’t think that is the primary use of this kind of device, but again, the lack of a Timer Recording function seems a shame.